CSCI-5828-Foundations-Sftware-Engr/agile-avengers/client/src/tests/scenarios.md

-# Scenarios for Graybox testing
+# Scenarios for User Acceptance-tests

 ## Scenario 1: Sign up
 - Open the webpage for Sign up.